GatorGauge/GatorGauge/README.md

 Download the project(named in Config.ini or given with the config command).

-### Run GatorGage

-Type ```python3 gatorGauge.py --token``` into the terminal with a Github access token entered into the command line after --token.
-A token must be entered each time the program is started for security reasons.

 #### REPL commands

 `get` downloads the project (named in Config.ini or given with the config command).